 Kenosha, WI 53140

 Once an item leaves our office, it is checked out to the patron who requested it.
-We will hold the items at the Circulation Desk for students and deliver items to the Lentz Hall mailroom for faculty and staff.
-It is up to the requestor to pick up the items as soon as possible to maximize their given checkout period.
+We will hold the items at the Circulation Desk and you may ask for the item there.
+It is up to the requester to pick up the items as soon as possible to maximize their given checkout period.

 The lending library has requested that the material be returned.
 A recall from the lending library negates any amount of time left on your loan and the item should be returned to Hedberg Library as soon as possible.
 Once the item is returned, we can then try to request a second copy for you from a different lending library.